 As a general rule of thumb, you should never invest in a franchise unless you believe (based on your own investigation).
 The average annual income return from the business will be equal to at least 30-50% per year of the total initial investment for the franchise unit.
 This total investment we’re referring to includes all debt and working capital reserves needed to start the business.

 If the return isn’t at least this high compared to your average income, what are you working for?
-You’d be better off keeping your current job and investing your money or capital passively.
+You’d be better off keeping your current job and investing in a franchise with your money or capital in a passive way.

 Of course, you want to find the ones with great management leverage.
 These are often franchises with total investments of less than $200,000 and in some cases less than $50,000.